SuperOfficeDocs/superoffice-docs/user-guide/en/diary/screen/view-dialog.md

 ### Select from

-* Select **Associates** to add users from your organisation to the view.
+* Select **Associates** to add users from your organization to the view.
-* Select **Project** to add project participants from your organisation to the view.
+* Select **Project** to add project participants from your organization to the view.
-* Select **Resource** to add resources such as conference rooms and projectors from your organisation to the view.
+* Select **Resource** to add resources such as conference rooms and projectors from your organization to the view.

 ### List box

 When you select an option for **Select from**, a list box is displayed below.
 The contents of this list box will vary depending on what you selected above:

-* If you selected **Associates**, a list of user groups in your organisation is displayed.
-You can also select **All** to display all the users in the organisation.
+* If you selected **Associates**, a list of user groups in your organization is displayed.
+You can also select **All** to display all the users in the organization.

 * If you selected **Project**, the history list of projects is displayed.
 Here you can also use [FastSearcher][6] or [The History list][5].

-* If you selected **Resource**, a list of resources in your organisation is displayed.
+* If you selected **Resource**, a list of resources in your organization is displayed.
 This list is defined in SuperOffice Settings and maintenance.
-Select **All** to see all the resources in your organisation.
+Select **All** to see all the resources in your organization.

 ### Left pane